railwayapp/docs/src/pages/reference/plans.md

 - Project deploys are stood down if credit limit OR execution hour limit is reached
 - Plugin connection strings are changed then hidden when usage is reached _(your data is not deleted)_
 - Need to redeploy projects after the new monthly credit is applied to your account
+- Max 5 members per project
+- Max 3 concurrent deploys per user
+-- If another deploy is attempted, Railway will remove the oldest deploy.
+This is intended as an anti-spam measure.
+If you need more concurrent deploys, please upgrade to the Developer plan.

 ## Developer Plan Offering